kleene-project/docs/run/network/vnet.md

 $ klee run -n testnet --ip 10.4.6.3 -l vnet --name vpnservice FreeBSD
 ```

-Note that we manually assign IP's this time so services running in the
+Note that the IP's is manually assigned this time, so services running in the
 containers can always be reached from the same address.
-Also note that
+Also, raw sockets
-we enabled raw sockets for the ipnet-container, otherwise we could not use
+has been enabled for the ipnet-container to be able to use
 `ping`.
 That is not necessary for the vnet container since it has its own
-virtual network stack.
+(unrestricted) virtual network stack.

-We verify connectivity:
+Verifying connectivity:

 ```console
 $ klee exec webservice ping 10.4.6.3